mcastellin/udacity-cloud-devops-capstone/README.md

 # The Jenkins Pipeline

 The date translation application is deployed by a CI/CD pipeline with Jenkins CI.
-The pipeline is divided in X sections:
+The pipeline is divided in the following sections:
 - Static code checks and unit testing
 - Application containerization and security scan
 - Testing